Workplace-based assessment program

 You’ll receive feedback following each of your assessments to allow you to reflect on your progress and plan additional learning opportunities with the support of your supervisor, ME or training coordinator.

 It’s important that you schedule time for assessment, feedback and personal reflection.

-Information to guide your supervisor in making this assessment includes an online applied knowledge multiple-choice question assessment that you complete, regular case review, clinical case analysis (two cases) and direct observations of your consultations (four cases).
+Information to guide your supervisor in making this assessment includes an online applied knowledge multiple-choice question assessment, regular case review and direct observations of your consultations.
 These assessments are generally done in the first few weeks of your first general practice placement (GPT1).

 Clinical case analysis